alleyinteractive/.github/README.md

 ##### `exclude_list`

-- Specify a Comma-separated list of files and directories to exclude from sync.
+- Specify a comma-separated list of files and directories to exclude from sync.
 - Accepts a string. (e.g. `.git, .gitmodules`)
 - Defaults to `.git, .gitmodules`.